Brand Comparisons

 Who Has the Most Evidence-Backed Treatments?

-All three sell generic finasteride (1mg) and minoxidil (5%) — the same molecules with the same evidence base.
+All three sell generic finasteride (1mg) and minoxidil (5%) — identical molecules with decades of clinical evidence.
 The brand doesn’t change the pharmacology.
-The question is just which platform gets it to you most reliably at the best price.
+The difference is packaging, price, and UX.

 What About Happy Head?